 Unfortunately, we all know it’s not as simple as the ‘new year, new supply chain’ in the logistics industry, and we must plan with disruption and unexpected circumstances in mind.

 Whether you are implementing new processes around improving data collection or within the operations, make sure there is room for flexibility.
 Automated, transparent data sharing and communication among stakeholders will support quicker and more effective decision-making and can empower intelligent logistics planning.

-Logistics service providers will need to work harder to deliver reliable information and improve their visibility to meet consumer demand 2023.
+Logistics service providers will need to work harder to deliver reliable information and improve their visibility to meet consumer demand in 2024.
 By leveraging technologies, logistics planning teams will have more time to focus on strategies to meet changing consumer demands and prepare for the unexpected.